Salix-OS/blog.salixos.org/content/post/spam-in-the-forums.md

 going on for a while too.

 About a year ago (or maybe more than that?
 I'm not sure), we moved to using Google's "I am not a robot" checkbox reCAPTCHA.
-This, is supposed to be the best countermeasure against bots.
+This is supposed to be the best countermeasure against bots.
 Before doing that, spammers were also a big problem.
-After moving to the new reCAPTCHA, things improved noticeably But lately, as it seems, spammers have pulled some tricks and have been able to register successfully with the forums anyway.
+After moving to the new reCAPTCHA, things improved noticeably.
+But lately, as it seems, spammers have pulled some tricks and have been able to register successfully with the forums anyway.
 I'm inclined to believe that the ones that are registering are not bots, but actual people that are being paid to do exactly that and